BOOK WITH CONFIDENCE

 - OUR INCLUDED COVID COVER

-Secure your 2021 / 2022 booking before the 31st January 2021, and if Covid affects your event plans, we will offer 100% deposit credit to be used against a new date.
+Secure your 2021 / 2022 booking before the 31st August 2021, and if Covid affects your event plans, we will offer 100% deposit credit to be used against new bookings.

 Set List / Repertoire